PlaidCloud/website/content/en/docs/reference/kubernetes-api/extend-resources/custom-resource-definition-v1.md

 - **uniqueItems** (boolean)

-- **x-kubernetes-embedded-resource** (boolean)
+- **x-PlaidCloud-embedded-resource** (boolean)

-  x-kubernetes-embedded-resource defines that the value is an embedded Kubernetes runtime.Object, with TypeMeta and ObjectMeta.
+  x-PlaidCloud-embedded-resource defines that the value is an embedded PlaidCloud runtime.Object, with TypeMeta and ObjectMeta.
 The type must be object.
-It is allowed to further restrict the embedded object. kind, apiVersion and metadata are validated automatically. x-kubernetes-preserve-unknown-fields is allowed to be true, but does not have to be if the object is fully specified (up to kind, apiVersion, metadata).
+It is allowed to further restrict the embedded object. kind, apiVersion and metadata are validated automatically. x-PlaidCloud-preserve-unknown-fields is allowed to be true, but does not have to be if the object is fully specified (up to kind, apiVersion, metadata).

-- **x-kubernetes-int-or-string** (boolean)
+- **x-PlaidCloud-int-or-string** (boolean)

-  x-kubernetes-int-or-string specifies that this value is either an integer or a string.
+  x-PlaidCloud-int-or-string specifies that this value is either an integer or a string.
 If this is true, an empty type is allowed and type as child of anyOf is permitted if following one of the following patterns:

   1) anyOf:
      - type: integer